 Former President Donald Trump mulling 2024 announcement in weeks after midterms, sources say

-Former President Donald Trump is considering announcing another bid for the White House in the weeks after Tuesday's midterms, according to three Trump advisers and a Republican Party operative familiar with the former president's deliberations.
-He has been calling his donor base to inform loyalists of his thinking and solicit feedback.
+Former President Donald Trump is considering announcing another bid for the White House that could come soon after Tuesday's midterms, according to three Trump advisers and a Republican Party operative familiar with the former president's deliberations.
+The former president has been calling his donor base to inform loyalists of his thinking and solicit feedback.

 The precise timing and nature of an announcement is unclear.
+Three Trump advisers told CBS News that Nov.
+14 is one possible date on their radar.
+One adviser said the date is still fluid.
 One source close to Trump said that it could come in the two weeks after the Nov.
 8 elections.
-Another adviser said it was more likely to happen after Thanksgiving — perhaps not until early 2023.
+And another adviser said his announcement was more likely to happen after Thanksgiving — and perhaps not until early 2023.

+Trump advisers say the former president wants to be part of the midterm elections conversation next Tuesday — and during a lame duck session — even if some congressional Republicans wish he'd wait.
+Axios first reported the possible Nov.
+14 date.

 Taylor Budowich, a spokesperson for Trump, said he's "not commenting on the never-ending media speculation and rumors."